Information Systems and Quantitative Analysis

 - To provide students with presentations by and valuable contacts with professionals in business and industry.

-MISSO has a general meeting once a month, usually featuring a guest speaker.
-In addition, other activities are planned.
-MISSO membership is open to all UNO and UNL students.
-Students of all majors who are interested in the field of information systems are invited to join the meetings. http://www.unomaha.edu/college-of-information-science-and-technology/information-systems-and-quantitative-analysis/student-involvement/index.php
+MISSO has a general meeting once a month, featuring a guest speaker or other activities.
+MISSO membership and attendance at MISSO meetings is open to all UNO and UNL students in all majors who are interested in the field of information systems.
+Learn more about MISSO

 Writing in the Discipline